radius-project/bicep-types-aws/artifacts/bicep/aws/aws.cloudtrail/default/types.md

 ### Properties
 * **Key**: string (Required): The key name of the tag.
 You can specify a value that is 1 to 127 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.
 * **Value**: string (Required): The value for the tag.
 You can specify a value that is 1 to 255 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

+## AWS.CloudTrail/ResourcePolicyProperties
+### Properties
+* **ResourceArn**: string (Required, Identifier): The ARN of the AWS CloudTrail resource to which the policy applies.
+* **ResourcePolicy**: [ResourcePolicy_ResourcePolicy](#resourcepolicyresourcepolicy) | string (Required): A policy document containing permissions to add to the specified resource.
+In IAM, you must provide policy documents in JSON format.
+However, in CloudFormation you can provide the policy in JSON or YAML format because CloudFormation converts YAML to JSON before submitting it to IAM.

 ## AWS.CloudTrail/TrailProperties
 ### Properties